ragulpr/wtte-rnn/README.md

 	    year     =     {2016},
 	    }

-Reach out to egil.martinsson[at]gmail.com if you have any questions!
+Reach out to egil.martinsson[at]gmail.com if you have any questions.
+If you can, please open an issue so other can join in.
+Contributions/PR/Comments etc are very welcome!